-With the cost of gas increasing more than 60% over the past year, according to AAA, electric vehicles are beginning to look more and more like the budget-friendly option.
+With the cost of gas increasing more than 60% over the past year, according to AAA, electric cars are beginning to look more and more like the budget-friendly option.

 But anyone hoping to cut down on the traditionally high barrier to entry for EVs will discover that buying used doesn't offer the discount it once did.